ReinaYang/python/README.md

-# python i use this to study python
+# python
+github is a useful tools to work with.